bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

 kubectl apply -k kustomize/postgres

-Now, let’s watch how the rollout happens:
+Now, let"s watch how the rollout happens:

 watch "kubectl -n postgres-operator get pods \
   --selector=postgres-operator.crunchydata.com/cluster=hippo,postgres-operator.crunchydata.com/instance \
   -o=jsonpath='{range .items[*]}{.metadata.name}{\"\t\"}{.metadata.labels.postgres-operator\.crunchydata\.com/role}{\"\t\"}{.status.phase}{\"\t\"}{.spec.containers[].resources.limits}{\"\n\"}{end}'"

 Observe how each Pod is terminated one-at-a-time.
-This is part of a “rolling update”.
+This is part of a "rolling update".
 Because updating the resources of a Pod is a destructive action, PGO first applies the CPU and memory changes to the replicas.
 PGO ensures that the changes are successfully applied to a replica instance before moving on to the next replica.

-Once all of the changes are applied, PGO will perform a “controlled switchover”: it will promote a replica to become a primary, and apply the changes to the final Postgres instance.
+Once all of the changes are applied, PGO will perform a "controlled switchover": it will promote a replica to become a primary, and apply the changes to the final Postgres instance.

 By rolling out the changes in this way, PGO ensures there is minimal to zero disruption to your application: you are able to successfully roll out updates.